3 Days in Buenos Aires, Argentina: The Best Things To Do

 Buenos Aires is full of some great museums that showcase Argentinian and South American art throughout the centuries as well as having temporary exhibitions on loan from elsewhere.

 If you are feeling a bit cultural why not pop into one?
-Here are the two I would recommend:
+Here are the three I would recommend:

 Museo Nacional de Bellas Artes. ( National Museum of Fine Arts ) This is a splendid museum with works from antiquity, and from the 12th century onwards as well as Latin art and Asian art.